The Cleveland Conceptual Master Planning Committee (CMPC)

 What Is Conceptual Master Planning?

-The conceptual master planning process will determine each school’s overall program needs, site layout, and estimated costs for historic modernization vs. new construction.
-The early planning effort will help us more accurately determine the cost estimates for the modernization or the rebuilding of that school.
-This information will help PPS in the planning of future capital improvement bonds.
+The conceptual master planning process will determine each school’s overall program needs, site layout, and more accurately determine the cost estimates for historic modernization vs. the rebuilding of that school.
+This conceptual planning information will help PPS in the planning of future capital improvement bonds.

 What Is Modernization?